m3redithw/Home-Value-Prediction/README.md

      ```
 - Call the function, and store the 3 data samples separately in the form of dataframe
      ```sh
-     train, validate, test = prepare.split_telco_data(df)
+     train, validate, test = prepare.split(df)
      ```
 </details>

 #### :three:   Exploratory Analysis
-- Ask questions to find what are the key variables that are driving the churn
+- Ask questions to find what are the key features that are associated with property assessed value

-- Gather and sort churn rate from each driver into .xlsx file

-- Import [churn_rates.xlsx](churn_rates.xlsx) and store the data in the form of datafram

-- Create visualizations for the churn rate for each variable

-- Explore each feature's dependency with churn and create visualization for each
+- Explore each feature's correlation with assessed value and create visualization for each

 #### :four:    Statistical Testing & Modeling
 - Conduct T-Test for categorical variable vs. numerical variable